JFritzle/Mapsforge-for-TMS-Clients/README.md

 Some of these map applications however, amongst these the Java OpenStreetMap Editor JOSM, are able to handle maps provided as tiles by a [Tile Map Service](https://en.wikipedia.org/wiki/Tile_Map_Service) (TMS), which is mainly used by web mapping servers.
 To make local Mapsforge maps nevertheless available within these applications, a local tile server can be set up to render these Mapsforge maps and to interact with them via TMS protocol.
 The corresponding tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.

-While old tile server type is capable of rendering only one single set of parameters at a time, the new so-called *tasks* server type is capable of rendering multiple sets of parameters concurrently.
-Thus, a single *tasks* server instance can replace multiple old server instances.
+While old *single task* server type was capable of rendering only one single set of parameters at a time, the new *multiple tasks* server type is capable of rendering multiple sets of parameters concurrently.
+Thus, one single *multiple tasks* server instance can replace multiple *single task* server instances.
+**This Graphical user interface only supports the *multiple tasks* server type.**
+Latest GUI supporting *single task* server type is still available in GitHub's [*legacy*](https://github.com/JFritzle/Mapsforge-for-TMS-Clients/tree/legacy) branch.

 ### Graphical user interface
 This project’s intension is to easily let the user interactively and comfortably select the numerous available options of tile server.
 In addition, option settings as well as position and font size of graphical user interface automatically get saved and restored.
 Tile server gets started/restarted using these options without need to manually set up any configuration files.